glow-gh/daa/1_3_markdown.md

 ---

 # Markdown
+This module will introduce you to Markdown, a markup language that will allow you to create simple, yet powerful notepads, documents, and webpages.
+In addition, you will learn how to create, commit and publish Markdown documents to the web using GitHub Pages.

 ## Introduction
 [Markdown](https://daringfireball.net/projects/markdown/) is a lightweight markup language for creating formatted text for online use.
 A Markdown file can also be used as a very powerful notepad to keep track of workflows, files and links.
 Markdown files can also be made to build individual pages to a public webpage, for example by using GitHub Pages to publish Markdown files from a [GitHub](github.com) repository.